February 15, 2017 by

 Engaging in a routine exercise regimen is daunting at any age.
 Working out is tiring.
 We don’t want to invest the time.
 We’re feeling sore from yesterday’s workout.
 We have all made excuses like these for not working out; but frailty and advanced age make it even harder to stick to an exercise program or any type of physical activities for seniors.

-At Home Independent Living of Syracuse, NY wants to help seniors stay active with suggestions to overcome the following common fitness barriers:
+At Home Independent Living, the leaders in in-home senior care in Marietta, NY and nearby areas, wants to help seniors stay active with suggestions to overcome the following common fitness barriers:

 - Self-confidence: It’s normal for older adults to feel overwhelmed with the idea of meeting exercise goals.
 It might help to begin slowly with exercises that can be achieved and advance slowly; and, motivate the senior with regular support.

 - Attitude: Attitude is everything regarding physical fitness.
 If approached adversely, it will likely be much harder to maintain an effective exercise regimen.
 Select activities that will be enjoyable and that the senior can look forward to.

 - Pain: The saying, “No pain, no gain” simply isn’t true.
 Seniors should avoid overdoing it, and cut back the amount of intensity if experiencing pain or discomfort.

 - Disabilities: Older adults with physical or cognitive limits can and should remain active within their level of ability.
 Check with the doctor for a referral to a personal trainer or physical therapist who can put together a program of specialized exercises.